opencost/opencost-website/docs/FAQ.md

 ### How does Kubecost relate to OpenCost?

-OpenCost is the cost allocation engine originally built by Kubecost.
-It’s actively used in the free Kubecost community version up to the Enterprise Kubecost version for cost allocation.
+The OpenCost implementation is the core cost allocation engine originally built by Kubecost.
+It’s actively used in the free Kubecost Community version up to the Kubecost Enterprise version for all cost allocation.

 ### How does this OpenCost implementation compare with the OpenCost spec?